Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Introduction

 \section{Introduction}

 As robots become more competent and provide greater utility, we increasingly rely on them to perform tasks in private locations such as homes~\cite{nysofa_elliq_initiative_2025} and care settings ~\cite{Jack2024_PARIS, TheSun2025_NuraBot}.
-As early as 2014, more than 3,000 Paro therapeutic robots had been sold worldwide~\cite{AIST_2013_Paro}, and by 2024, over 50 million Roomba units had been sold globally~\cite{irobot2024financial}.
-At present, the market size for social robots has increased to \$5.6 billion, with a forecast of \$42.5 billion in 2033~\cite{IMARC2024_SocialRobotsMarket}.
+As early as 2014, more than 3,000 Paro therapeutic robots had been sold across 30 countries~\cite{AIST_2013_Paro}, and by 2024, over 50 million Roomba units had been sold globally~\cite{irobot2024financial}.
+In 2024, the market size for consumer robots increased to \$10.92 billion, with a forecast of \$40.15 billion by 2030~\cite{grandview2025consumer}.